7 Essential Benefits of Ginseng Root

 According to the NCBI double-blind, placebo controlled trial investigated the anti-fatigue effects of ginseng extract on healthy adults.
 The trial that lasted 4 weeks demonstrated that this healthy population had a decreased in fatigue severity after the treatment.

-Other studies have shown similar and interesting results helping people to reduce chronic fatigue syndrome and revitalize their natural energy levels.
+Other studies have shown similar and interesting results helping people to revitalize their natural energy levels.

-It is one of the most popular herbal remedies used to reduce stress since it has significant anti-stress properties.
-Improving calmness and promoting relaxation.
-Thus supporting your immune system as this can be heavily affected by high levels of stress.
+It is one of the most popular herbal remedies used to help with day-to-day stresses, improving calmness and promoting relaxation.
+Thus supporting your immune system.

 3. Immune support

-Some studies have demonstrated that ginseng can enhance the immune system during illness or after an operation.
-It is also known to reduce or lower the recurrence of symptoms.
+Some studies have demonstrated that ginseng can enhance the immune system.

-Ginseng has been shown to benefit mental functions, feelings of calmness, reducing feelings of stress, and mood.
-Ginseng aids in stimulating brain cells and improves concentration and cognitive activities and functions.
+Ginseng has been shown to benefit mental functions, feelings of calmness, and mood.
+Ginseng aids in stimulating brain cells and improves concentration and cognitive activities.

 Woman wearing white clothing and looks like she's in here 50s.